-We were lucky enough to visit Seoul in the run up to Christmas 2022 / 23 so basing ourselves in Myeongdong, we got to see all the Christmas lights dotted around the area.
+We were lucky enough to spend a Christmas in Seoul so basing ourselves in Myeongdong, we got to see all the Myeongdong Christmas Markets and lights dotted around the area.

 We’d recommend Myeongdong at Christmas as it has a lot of Christmas lights and displays in close proximity.

 At one end of Myeongdong Walking Street, you have Myeongdong Cathedral (Catholic) all brightly lit up with white lights and a nativity scene (the only Christmas nativity scene we saw in Seoul).